UCRDarkMatter/G4RiversideCASCADE/README.md

+# About this branch

+This is a *HIGHLY EXPERIMENTAL* branch of G4RiversideCASCADE that is modified to work with Geant4-11.
+It was tested on G4-11.0.1, and it is not guaranteed to work with other versions.
+There are known issues with this branch, including issues with printout of tracing, use of environment variables, and scope issues.
+For more information, please contact ljw00010 [at] mix.wvu.edu.

 # G4RiversideCASCADE

 G4RiversideCASCADE is an extension for Geant4 that simulates de-excitation following thermal neutron capture.
 It models the process of randomly moving down the level structure of isotopes according to branching ratios, emitting gamma rays based on energy differences between levels.
 The level structure and branching ratios for each isotope are stored in the "CapGamData" database.